bhauman/figwheel-main/docs/tutorial.md

 You should see the familiar output when starting a `figwheel.main` REPL minus the warning about `target`.

-You should also see that your ClojureScript source code is now being compiled to the local `target` directory and not to a temporary directory.
+You should also see that your ClojureScript source code is still being compiled to the local `target` directory.

 You will also notice this line: